maximinus/crew-python-runner/README.md

     pip install crew_python_runner

-Note that crew_python_runner has a dependency on crewai_tools, which has quite a lot of dependencies; this is likely not an issue if you have crewai already in your virtual environment.
+Note that crew_python_runner has a dependency on `crewai[tools]`, which has quite a lot of dependencies; this is likely not an issue if you have crewai already in your virtual environment.

  ## Setup